KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_layout_and_buffer.md

 Using a UBO this way is not the most efficient way to pass frequently changing values to the shader.
 A more efficient way to pass a small buffer of data to shaders are *push constants*.
 We may look at these in a future chapter.

-In the next chapter we'll look at descriptor sets, which will actually bind the `vk::Buffer`s to the uniform buffer descriptors so that the shader can access this transformation data.
+If you run the program now, you'll get errors about unbound descriptor sets from the validation layer and nothing will be rendered.
+In the next chapter we'll look at these descriptor sets, which will actually bind the `vk::Buffer`s to the uniform buffer descriptors so that the shader can access this transformation data and get our program in running order again.